 Utilize web analytics and social media: Your website, landing pages, and social media channels have the potential to provide valuable data about your customers.
 By using various tracking tools to measure behavior and perception, you gain insights into the psychographics of your audiences.

 Use brand tracking software: A good brand tracking tool can hep you understand what your target audience feels about your brand and how they are reacting to your campaigns.
-A brand tracking tool like Latana can drill down into the niche audiences important for your brand, providing accurate insights that you can base data-driven decisions on.
+Brand tracking software like Latana can drill down into the niche audiences important for your brand, providing accurate insights that you can base data-driven decisions on.

 Analyzing Psychographic Data